Ynn/selfstar/for-beginners/multiple-bundles.md

 Then import the "org.example.hello.service" package and save.

+{note}
+If you don't find the package in the list, you probably did not deploy the specification bundle.
+Also check that the package is exported.
+{/note}

 ![import the package]({#img#}/multiple-bundles/importPackage2.png)

 Now you will be able to use the package in your bundle.